KDFlow: A User-Friendly and Efficient Knowledge Distillation Framework for Large Language Models: Experiments

 \subsection{Downstream Task Performance}

 Beyond training loss, we evaluate the effectiveness of the student models trained via KDFlow on downstream tasks to ensure our decoupled architecture does not compromise distillation performance.
 We perform off-policy distillation from Qwen3-30B-A3B to Qwen3-1.7B using the Forward KL (FKL) divergence across all frameworks.
 Table \ref{tab:distill_performance} presents the performance evaluation on the AlpacaEval 2.0 benchmark.
 The student model distilled via KDFlow achieves an LC-Win Rate of 28.23\% and a Win Rate of 28.32\%, demonstrating significant improvement over the un-distilled Qwen3-1.7B baseline.
+The on-policy variant further improves the Win Rate to 29.95\%, showing the flexibility of KDFlow across different distillation workflows.
 Moreover, when compared to the students distilled using the MS-SWIFT and pure FSDP baselines, the performance differences remain within a negligible range.
-These results prove that KDFlow safely optimizes the system's execution pipeline and reduces communication overhead while strictly preserving the distillation quality.
+We also report the teacher model performance as a reference, where Qwen3-30B-A3B achieves an LC-Win Rate of 68.65\% and a Win Rate of 66.52\%.
+These results indicate that KDFlow safely optimizes the system execution pipeline and reduces communication overhead while strictly preserving the distillation quality.
 KDFlow acts as a transparent, high-performance infrastructure that faithfully executes KD algorithms without sacrificing downstream performance.